mortezakowkabi/jcb-persian-documentation/english/Start-Here.md

 ## How to navigate the documentation efficiently

 - **Use Start Here + Home together:** Start Here points you to the right topic; Home lists every chapter with timeline references for quick scanning.
+- **Understand how the documentation is produced:** [Developing with Joomla Component Builder](./Developing-with-Joomla-Component-Builder.md) outlines the transcription project and gives tips for studying alongside the videos.
 - **Search within the repository:** use your editor's search or command-line tools (`rg "keyword" english/`) to find specific features, field names, or helper references across the Markdown files.
 - **Leverage the sidebar:** [`_Sidebar.md`](./_Sidebar.md) mirrors the Home index and can be pinned in GitHub or wiki views for persistent navigation.
 - **Track revision status:** chapter titles include progress notes while the editing project is underway.
 Prioritise fully edited lessons like [Field Types](./Field-Types.md) when you need polished guidance.